Len Skowronski

-Leonard "Len" Skowronski (born c.
-1941) is a politician who was the leader of the provincial Social Credit Party in Alberta, Canada, between 2007 and 2016.
+Leonard Michael Skowronski (September 8, 1940 – March 29, 2024) was a Canadian politician who was the leader of the provincial Social Credit Party in Alberta, Canada, between 2007 and 2016.
 He was elected at a leadership convention held on November 3, 2007 in Red Deer to replace Lavern Ahlstrom who resigned.

-Skowronski lives in Calgary, and ran as a candidate in the 2004 Alberta election as a Social Credit candidate in Calgary Varsity.
+Skowronski lived in Calgary, and ran as a candidate in the 2004 Alberta election as a Social Credit candidate in Calgary Varsity.
 He was defeated, finishing last in a field of six candidates.
 He contested the 2008 election in the electoral district of Calgary-Bow and again finished last in a field of six.
 He contested the 2009 by-election in Calgary-Glenmore, placing sixth out of seven candidates, and receiving 28 votes more than the independent candidate who placed seventh.

 In 2016, Skowronski denounced the "invalid takeover" of the party by anti-abortion activists leading to his replacement as party leader by Jeremy Fraser.

+Skowronski died on March 29, 2024, at the age of 83.